Skip to main content

 There's no set time for leak or flood repairs.
 However, they should be done in a reasonable amount of time.
 What counts as reasonable depends on the circumstances.

-For example, if there's a serious leak or flood that's causing damage to your home, it could be reasonable to ask your landlord to have it fixed within 1 working day.
+For example, if there's a serious leak that's causing damage to your home, it could be reasonable to ask your landlord to arrange emergency repairs within 1 working day.
+Further repairs to fix any damage could take longer.

 To decide how long you think the repair should take, ask yourself: